Ralphy Rodríguez

 Rodríguez became a born-again Christian in 1995, and released 3 Christian Inspirational CD’s between 1998-2008.
 In 1998 he released the Independent Album “Ralphy - El pie del mundo”, then released two albums with the Christian Label Canzion, “Ralphy - Quiero” in 2001 and “Ralphy Rodriguez - Voy a Tí” in 2008, which features a duet with Marcos Witt “Volví a vivir”, written by Juan Pablo Manzanero.
 He’s a Latin Grammy recipient as one of the vocalists on Marcos Witt’s 2004 award winning album “Recordando Otra Vez”, where he sang lead vocal on the classic “Peña de Horeb” as well as background vocals on the album.

 After various years away from music to focus on raising a family with his wife, he made his return to music in 2017.
 He is co-founder, lead vocalist and bass player for the international pop-rock band “2080 VEINTE/OCHENTA”.
 The band released their first single “Lo haré por ti” on August 31, 2020.

 Ralphy Rodriguez took part of the HBO Max Documentary "Menudo: Forever Young" alongside 12 other former Menudo members who shared their real life experiences within the iconic boyband.
-This 4 part mini-series was released on June 23rd, 2022.
+This 4 part mini-series was released on June 23, 2022.

+During one of former "Los Chamos" member Gabriel Fernandez's YouTube "Retro Show" podcasts in 2023, it was revealed that Rodriguez and his former Menudo bandmates Sergio Gonzalez (Sergio Blass), Raymond Acevedo and Ruben Gomez would go on tour as a super-group they named "Evoluxion", which would emulate another super-group of former Menudo members, "El Reencuentro".
+"Evoluxion" was Rodriguez's idea.
+The X in EvoluXion is because in Spanish, "ex" is commonly used as a word that means "former", and the band is, like Proyecto M, composed of former Menudo members.
+EvoluXion released their first single “Sin querer” in August of 2024 and did their first live concert in Mexico City on Nov.
+24 of the same year.